WELCOME TO OUR FREQUENTLY ASKED QUESTIONS ABOUT JAPAN

-You’re choosing pretty much the best value in China backpacker travel…
+You’re choosing pretty much the best value in Japan backpacker travel…

 - Experience travelling with an amazing group of like-minded people – not just those travelling with you, but our expert, fun-loving guides too!
-They’ll show you their part of China their way.
+They’ll show you their part of Japan their way.

 - Give something back by volunteering in the local community.